katemihalikova/multipart-browser-parser/README.md

 • **rfcViolationNoBoundaryPrefix**: `boolean`

-Flag to set if the Content-Type header already contains
+Flag to set if the boundary in the Content-Type header already contains double-dash prefix and parser should not add it again

 • **rfcViolationNoFirstBoundary**: `boolean`